steverandy/concen/README.md

     gem "concen", "~> 0.1"

-Add initializer file for concen configurations.

-    Concen.setup do |config|
-      config.application_name = "My Application Name"
-      config.typekit_id = "qxq7sbk"
-    end

-Generate mongoid.yml configuration.

-    rails g mongoid:config

-For more configuration options checkout the [Mongoid documentation](http://mongoid.org/docs/installation/configuration.html).

-Symlink assets.
+Run the rake task to setup Concen.

-    rake concen:symlink_assets
+    rake concen:setup

+Follow the brief guide upon completion of the rake task.

 ## Content Capturing System

 Any Rails application will require static contents at some point or another.
-Many of us will just write those content in Rails views.
-Quite recently I have begun to think that this is a wrong thing to do.
+Many of us will just write those contents in the Rails views.
+Quite recently I have begun to think that this is a wrong approach.
 We don't need a full blown Content Management System (CMS) to handle them.
 We rather need a Content Capturing System (CCS).
 Most of these contents might not come from you, but other people.
-Most often they are several people involved.
+Most often, there are several people involved.
 A CCS does not focus in managing content.
-It focuses on capturing content from the content creator.
+It focuses on capturing content from the content creators.

 The CCS itself has a simple text editor and a simple file uploader.
 Contents these days are not only in the form of text but also images, audios and videos.
 CCS offers a quick and easy way to capture all of them.